dockerland/dex/docs/v1-runtime.md

 ## runtime labels

-> * space-separate values for labels supporting multiple values
+* use space for a delimiter for labels supporting multiple values
-* labels supporting paths values allow /host-path:/container-path:ro|rw format as well as /path
+* labels specifying paths support `/path` and  `/host-path:/container-path:ro|rw` formats

 label | description
 --- | ---